sobieskibj/deep-learning_project-1/README.md

 To create proper conda environment, use

-`conda create --name myenv --file conda_requirements.txt`
+`conda create --name myenv --file conda_requirements.yml`

 in root directory of this repository.